oosterhuisd/lingo/README.md

 Lingo is a TV game that features 2 opposing teams who compete by guessing words.
 The winning team plays a final in which the amount of 2500 EUR can be earned by making bingo.

-The main objectives of the game:
+The main objective of the game is to make as much money by playing word games.

+### Game elements:

 * Play Word lingo (5, 6 or 7 letter words) rounds
 * Play Word finder (11, 12 or 13 letter words) after winning a lingo round